Amarthya-DG/customer-churn-prediction/README.md

 - A column named 'Churn' (target variable) with values 'Yes'/'No' or 1/0
 - Various customer features (demographic, usage, etc.)

-You need to provide two separate datasets:
+You can provide two separate datasets:
-1. `data/train_data.csv` - Used for training the model
+1. `data/train_data.csv` - Used for training the model i used one one dataset and splited into training and testing
 2. `data/test_data.csv` - Used for testing the model

 ## Quick Start